 Let the fish fully recover before releasing it.
 Hold the fish underwater, in an upright position or secured in the landing net.
 Make sure it’s ventilating before release—you should see the gills opening and closing.
 If the fish has difficulty regaining its strength, then face the fish into the current.
 The fresh oxygenated water can pass gently over the gills helping the fish “catch its breath.”
 Let it swim away on its own.

-In fast moving water, consider moving the fish to calmer water where it can recover and swim away on its own.
+In fast-moving water, consider moving the fish to calmer water where it can recover and swim away on its own.
 Fast-moving or turbulent water can sweep away or injure a weakened fish.
 This is particularly important for fish released from a boat in midstream.

 Releasing Fish Caught in Deep Water

 When a fish is caught from deep water and brought to the surface, gases dissolved in the blood come out of solution and cause the swim bladder to expand.
-The damage and stress that results is called “barotrauma.”
+The damage and stress that results are called “barotrauma.”
 A fish can often survive this event if it’s treated and released properly.
 When releasing fish caught at depth, know the correct procedure.